Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

    |64 |01000000|

    As you can see, 88 has three bits flipped on (the three 1 values).
 From the right, it's the 4th, 5th, and 7th positions.
 8 Has an ON bit at the 4th position too, so that's a match, even though 88 is not equal to 8.
 Only the value of the bit and its position matters.
 Only one bit has to match.
-Same for 16 and 64.
+16 has a match at the 5th position, and 64 has a match at the 7th position.

    If you are trying to make your snaps work with a vanilla structure, then your Flag and Match Group values need to be compatible with the values on the vanilla parts.
 If you have structures that never need to snap to anything outside of your mod, and you've fully wrapped your head around bitmasking and know what you're doing, then in theory you can use any values you like to form your Flag matches and Match Group matches.
+Not that anyone in their right mind should do that.

    Remember, there is a limit to the bitmasks.
 They start at 000000000000000000000000000010 (2) and go up to 100000000000000000000000000000 (536870912).
 I'm not sure what actually happens if you type in something like 9999999999999999999999.
 I'm assuming it just won't work, or do something unintended.

 10. Snap Points and Structure Linking are two different things.
    - Snap Points determine where the preview structure is going to go on a placed structure.
+That's basically it.
+Once a structure is placed it doesn't care about snap points anymore unless a player is trying to snap something to it.
    - Structure Linking is what actually "glues" placed structures together and determines things like when a structure is supported or not, or when two pipes/wires are connected or not.
 I know that at least some Snap Point settings are checked during the Structure Linking process (like "Invalid for Structure Linking"), but other than that I don't know how the game decides what structures get linked to what.
 That code is unavailable to modders.
 My best guess is the linking process does little server-side overlap checks around the snap point that was used during placement, and links to whatever structures it found (with exceptions).
+   - The point is that you can change snap points at any time and you don't have to worry about existing structures moving or disappearing from people's bases.

 11. Allow Snap Rotation (and Point Rotation Offset)
    - Allow Snap Rotation: if checked, will make it so this structure is always allowed to be rotated by the rotation values of snap points.
 When snapping to any structure.
 All the time.
+This setting must be configured in the placing structure for it to do anything.
    - Allow Snap Rotation to Structures with Tag: allows you to enable rotation in more controlled, specific snap situations instead of "all the time".
 This setting must be configured in the placing structure for it to do anything.
-   - Point Rot Offset: a setting inside individual snap points.
+   - Point Rot Offset: a setting inside snap points.
 Affects both FROM and TO snaps, but only if the placing structure has Allow Snap Rotation set up correctly.
    - Example: On a square ceiling, "Allow Snap Rotation to Structures with Tag" is set include the "TriangleCeiling" structure tag.
 When a square ceiling is in placement mode, snapping to a triangle ceiling, the rotation value of the FROM snap on the square ceiling will rotate the square ceiling, pivoting the square ceiling *around the point where the FROM snap meets the TO snap of the Triangle ceiling*.
 At the same time, the rotation value of the TO snap on the triangle ceiling will ALSO rotate the square ceiling.
 This means you have to add the rotation values of the FROM and TO snaps to know how much the square ceiling will actually be rotated.

 --------------------------------